Vietnam Table Manners & Traditions: 10 Tips on Dining in Vietnam

 Do not flip the fish

-7. Do not dig into the dish
+7. Do not dig into shared dishes for the “best parts”

 8. Do not eat directly from shared dishes